harfangk/harfangk.github.io/_posts/2016-10-10-programming-phoenix-example-code-issues.md

 $ mix archive.install https://github.com/phoenixframework/archives/raw//master/phoenix_new-1.1.6.ez
 {% endhighlight %}

-But if you want to stick to the latest version like I did, this post could be useful.
+If you want to stick to the latest version like I did, this post could be useful.
 But I still recommend trying to look up the changes in Phoenix yourself instead of just looking at this post, because you learn more that way.
 Also, it's more fun.

 The authors of the book plan to update the book when Phoenix 1.3 is released, which will fix these broken examples for good.